bosun-monitor/bosun/docs/expressions.md

 ## remove(seriesSet, string) seriesSet

 Accepts a series and a tag key to remove from the set.
-The function will error if remove the tag key from the set would have a duplicate item in it.
+The function will error if removing the tag key from the set would cause the resulting set to have a duplicate item in it.

 ## t(numberSet, group string) seriesSet